SadakatulShakil/Water-Watch/README.md

 # Water_Watch

-A simplified Mobile for a gauge reader who helps to input water level data and helpsthe  Water Development Board to process and update the alert system for flash floods in Bangladesh
+A simplified Mobile for a gauge reader who helps to input water level data and helps the  Water Development Board to process and update the alert system for flash floods in Bangladesh

 ## Getting Started